The Museum is dedicated to promoting health and wellbeing at our grounds situated in the beautiful Colne Valley Regional Park.

 A group of people sitting on benches at Chiltern Open Air Museum after enjoying an accompanied walk in the museum grounds.

 Accompanied Walks provide an opportunity for members of the community who need some encouragement and support, or have little or no opportunity to venture outdoors and interact with other people.
 The programme is designed to support adults experiencing social isolation or bereavement, those with additional support needs and unpaid carers.
-Participants have the opportunity to enjoy an hourโ€™s walk around the Museum (or to be driven around in a golf buggy) and find out about our 37 heritage buildings, gardens, park and woodland, and chat over a cuppa.
-Supported by Amersham and Villages and Denham, Gerrards Cross and The Chalfonts Community Boards, Accompanied Walks are free of charge.
+We also welcome people experiencing sight loss.
+Participants have the opportunity to enjoy a guided walk around the Museum (or to be driven around in a golf buggy) to explore our 37 heritage buildings, gardens, park and woodland, and chat over a cuppa.
+Supported by Heart of Bucks and a local grant-making trust.
+Accompanied Walks are free of charge (larger community groups may be asked to make a small contribution).
+Dogs on leads are welcome to join us!

 The positive impact of this project on our community members was acknowledged with the 'Best Local Social Prescribing Project' award by the National Social Prescribing Network in 2022.